 “Now, I feel ready to conquer my dream at a national firm because of the positive experience I’ve had here working in a public CPA firm.”

 Working alongside Bachman in his Whitehall office reinforced that her career path was the right choice.
 “To see the passion Keith displays for this profession, the advice he provides, and hearing his experiences show me life beyond Moravian will be great because of the wonderful community we have,” Fomby says.

-Not that Bachman ’88 made it easy for the College’s Accounting Club president.
+Not that Bachman ’88 made it easy for the University’s Accounting Club president.
 “I told Wendy, ‘I’m going to challenge you, and you let me know when you get to your job at PriceWaterhouseCoopers how prepared you feel,’” Bachman explains.
 “Wendy will find that her initial training at Bachman CPA and Company will provide her with an advantage over her peers when her training commences at PWC.

 “I want interns who want to learn and prepare for the start of their careers in the professional world,” Bachman concludes.
 “We have had excellent students interning with our firm, and I attribute that to Moravian’s programs – and also to Professor John Rossi.
 I’m an advocate for Moravian.”